aarnoux/SamReader/README.txt

 **** OPTIONS ****

 Choosing from one of the following options is MANDATORY :
--s	show the results in the terminal, without saving them in a file -o	save the results in a file which name is given by the user, or in the default file "outputFile.txt" -s -o	show the results in the terminal AND save them in a file
+-o		followed by desired names for output files: save the results in said file.
+--check		followed by a number or 'all': indicates how much of the file to screen for SAM field errors.
+Not putting this option results in no checking
+		while putting 'all' results in the verification of the totality of the file.
+The analysis is approx. 30% slower when checking all than when not 		performing any verifications.

 **** HELP ****